eaydin/WWZ/README.md

 The algoritm is mostly translated from Templeton's Fortran code (Templeton, M., 2004, http://adsabs.harvard.edu/full/2004JAVSO..32...41T).

+Details of the mathematics, coding and fundamental time series analysis (especially in astronomy) is available in my thesis (Turkish): http://eayd.in/msc

 It can either be used as a module import in another Python script or used as a standalone program.
 It supports paralellization, yet only in standalone mode.

 Dependencies: Python 2.6+ (not Python 3 ready) and NumPy